Cathgao/HeartBeatQuest/README.md

 **Auto Reconnect**
 From version `0.4.0`, the mod will auto scan devices in the first 20 seconds when game start if there's enough permission.
 If it find any device that has same mac address with last connect, the mod will try to auto connect that device.
+Scan will consume your quest's battery, so if your hr device is not avaliable in this time window, you need manually start scan in the device list.

 **Manual Permission Patch**
 Please refer to [Bluetooth Permission Guide](https://github.com/frto027/HeartBeatQuest/wiki/Bluetooth-Permission-Guide)